andypayne/purplepie/README.md

 ## Usage

-To use it, specify the slice sizes in percentages (0-100) in a data-slices attribute of a container div:
+To use it, first include jQuery before purplepie.js.
+Then specify the slice sizes in percentages (0-100) in a data-slices attribute of a container div:

 ```html
 <div class="pie-pan" data-slices="[25,10,30]"></div>
 ```

-Then call invoke purplePie and pass in options:
+Then invoke purplePie and pass in options:

 ```javascript
 $('#container .pie-pan').purplePie({ 'background-color': '#f6f6f6',